brianhill/physics/index.md

-# Modern Introductory Physics &mdash; Syllabus
+# Modern Introductory Physics

 Fall 2023, Deep Springs College, [Prof. Brian Hill](https://brianhill.github.io)

+## Syllabus

+A [PDF of the Syllabus](./PhysicsSyllabus.pdf) containing essentially the same information as is on these web pages.

 ## Overview